 Exploring the "Big Muddy" by canoe or kayak is something you'll never forget.
-It is an adventure that is beginning to draw travelers from around the world.
+It is an adventure drawing paddlers from around the world.
 This recreational activity, however, is not for the novice paddler, and requires appropriate watercraft.
 If there is one thing that the Missouri demands, it is respect.

 Conditions - Please read this!